nikola-bodrozic/express-react-typescript/README.md

 React calls Nodejs service to get data from the API endpoints.

-Axios in useEffect with Async / Await and unmount, Loader, Retry API calls, deal with error HTTP responses and axios timeout
+Axios in useEffect with Async / Await, Loader, dealing with error HTTP responses and axios timeout.
+Code coverage in HTML format.

 ## Prepare